NickLegacy/Kickstarter-analysis/README.md

 ### Outcomes based on Goals
 ![This is an image](https://github.com/NickLegacy/Kickstarter-analysis/blob/main/Outcomes_vs_Goals.png) Data shows that the best chances for success are when the outcomes total is low.
 As the total number of outcomes continues to rise, there is a sharp decline in the percentage of success.
 This downward trend stays consistant until around 35,000 total outcomes.
 At this time the percentage of success greatly increases, until it drops to zero at 45,000 outcomes.
 Anything greater than 50,000 outcomes, has only a 12.5% success rate.

+### Summary of Limitations
+The dataset for Theater Outcomes by Launch date does have some limitations.
+The data consists of all years combined starting from 2009.
+What the data does not show is how theater has done yearly and does not show how Theater has done recently in the last 1-2 years.
+A bar or column chart showing outcome results by year might be of more useful in showing whether outcomes are increasing in sucess in recent years.
+If you look at individual years however, there are some years that have very limited data.
+2011 for example only has 4 total successful outcomes for the entire year, with zero failures.